Sourp Magar Monastery, Cyprus: History

-Magaravank was founded in the early eleventh century and at that time seems to have belonged to the Coptic Orthodox Church.
-It was dedicated to Saint Macarius of Alexandria who died in 395 AD.
+The Magaravank was founded in the early eleventh century and at that time seems to have belonged to the Coptic Orthodox Church.
+It was dedicated to Saint Macarius of Alexandria (306-395).
 Of the Coptic history of Sourp Magar nothing is known, but sometime before 1425 the monastery was transferred to the Armenians in Cyprus.

-Armenians had long been resident in Cyprus, but their numbers increased substantially after fall of the Armenian Kingdom of Cilicia in 1375 when its last king Leo V escaped the Mamlukes.
+Armenians had long been resident in Cyprus, but their numbers increased substantially after fall of the Armenian Kingdom of Cilicia in 1375 when its last King Leo V escaped the Mamelukes.
 The crown of the Kingdom of Armenia subsequently passed to the Lusignan rulers of Cyprus.
-Armenians continued to migrate to Cyprus as Turkic peoples entered Anatolia and established powerful kingdoms there in the fourteenth and fifteenth centuries.
-The transfer of Sourp Magar to the Armenians was probably occasioned by these events and the increasing importance of the Armenian community in the Lusignan kingdom.
+Armenians continued to migrate to Cyprus as Turkic peoples entered Anatolia and established powerful kingdoms there in the 14th and 15th centuries.
+The transfer of Sourp Magar to the Armenians was probably occasioned by these events and the increasing importance of the Armenian-Cypriot community in the Lusignan Kingdom of Cyprus.

-The Armenians retained control of Sourp Magar and its lands under Venetian and Ottoman rule.
+The Armenians retained control of Sourp Magar and its lands during the Venetian Era and the Ottoman Era.
 In the Ottoman Era, it was often called the Blue Monastery on account of the colour of the doors and windows.
-In 1642, at the time of Ibrahim I, the establishment was exempted from taxes.
+In 1642, the monastery was exempted from taxes.
 This exemption was renewed in 1660 and 1701.
-Restoration work is recorded to have been undertaken in 1735 and again in 1814, when the larger of the two chapels was reconstructed.
+Restoration work is recorded to have been undertaken between 1734-1735 and again between 1811-1818, when the new, larger chapels was constructed (inaugurated in 1814).
 Sourp Magar has, over its long history, served a wide range of social functions, from a school and rest-house for pilgrims to an orphanage and summer retreat for the Armenians of Nicosia.
 Some people lived on-site full-time, a report made in 1935 noting that 17 people resided there.

-Sourp Magar once housed a collection of manuscripts and other sacred items, but these were re-located to the Holy See of Cilicia in 1947.
-After the 1974 Turkish invasion, the Armenian community could no longer maintain custodians at Sourp Magar and the complex fell into ruins.
-Armenians nonetheless retain great attachment to their ancient establishment.
-Thanks to the efforts of Armenian Cypriot MP Vartkes Mahdessian, three pilgrimages have been made there, the last of which took place on 9 May 2010.
+Sourp Magar once housed a collection of manuscripts and other sacred items, but these were re-located to Nicosia in the early 20th century, and the Holy See of Cilicia in 1947.
+After the 1974 Turkish invasion of Cyprus, the monastic complex became inaccessible and the complex fell into ruins.
+Armenian-Cypriots nonetheless retain great attachment to their ancient establishment.
+Thanks to the efforts of Armenian MP Vartkes Mahdessian, the annual pilgrimage was revived on 6 May 2007 and was repeated between 2009-2016.